What is it?

 Activehours shows real-time nearby activities associated like sign-ups, cash-outs and pays forward chains.
 By showing these events, Activehours prospects can have a real reference of how the app works and how its users interact with it.

 One concept that is worth noting is that this social activity feed is closely related to mechanisms like the ones found in apps like Instagram.
-This concept is an important frame since it provides the users with a relatable and familiar layout.
+This concept is an essential frame since it provides the users with a relatable and familiar layout.

 How does it help or delight the user?

-Increased Trust and Social Proof.
+Increased Trust and Social Proof

 This pattern helps both the business and the prospect user.
 Activehours can increase their sign-ups by using transparency and social-proof as a conversion driver.